NTU-SQUAD/transformers-coqa/README.md

 ## Data

 `coqa-dev-v1.0.json` for training, and `coqa-dev-v1.0.json` for evaluate.
-You can get newest dataset from [CoQA](https://stanfordnlp.github.io/coqa/)
+You can get newest dataset from [CoQA](https://stanfordnlp.github.io/coqa/) **OR** Direct download [Training set](https://nlp.stanford.edu/data/coqa/coqa-train-v1.0.json) and [Dev set](https://nlp.stanford.edu/data/coqa/coqa-dev-v1.0.json) seperately

 ## Run-train

-1. put coqa-train-v1.0.json and coqa-dev-v1.0.json in same folder, for example in folder `data`
+1. put coqa-train-v1.0.json and coqa-dev-v1.0.json in same folder, for example in folder `data/`
 2. if you want to running the code using the default settings, just run`./run.sh`
 3. or run `run_coqa.py` with parmeters,for example add adversarial training, and evaluate process will be done after training